 Reading, writing, science, mathematics, and the arts form the core of the Lower School curriculum.
 To teach these primary skills and to meet the individual needs of each student, teachers draw upon broad expertise in subject areas and extensive knowledge of child development.

-Teachers from Kindergarten through the fifth grade expose children to a print-rich environment and foster an age-appropriate mindfulness for understanding text.
+Teachers from Kindergarten through the fifth grade expose children to a print-rich environment and build an understanding of text.
 They read to children regularly to develop the children’s listening skills as well as their enjoyment of reading.
 They model reading behaviors for students to emulate, and confer with students about those behaviors and strategies.
 They provide guidance on choosing a variety of fiction, nonfiction, and poetry from different cultures and countries, and encourage students to explore a variety of texts for independent reading.
 There are opportunities for students to respond critically to what they have read and to share their reading with others.

 Throughout their Lower School experience, students are introduced to and implement the following reading skills: summarizing, synthesizing, questioning, inferring, visualizing, and making connections.

-Teachers of Kindergarten through the fifth grade teach age-appropriate conventions of writing, including handwriting, capitalization, punctuation, syntax, and strategies for learning to spell new words.
+Teachers from Kindergarten through the fifth grade teach conventions of writing, including handwriting, capitalization, punctuation, syntax, and strategies for learning to spell new words.
 Students develop vocabulary through the study of language: wordplay, poetry forms, figurative language, grammar, and syntax.
 They are encouraged to reflect on their understanding of written language and to become aware that writing is purposeful.
 Students see modeling of writing behaviors, strategies, and structures through scaffolded lessons.
 Opportunities are provided for students to confer with peers and teacher, to develop written work, to write for a variety of audiences and purposes, and to share their writing.